S Pass Singapore (2026): Requirements, Quota & Employer Eligibility Guide

 S Pass holders may apply for Singapore Permanent Residency after demonstrating stable employment, consistent income progression, and long-term residence in Singapore.
 Approval depends on multiple factors including economic contribution and employer profile.

-An S Pass is typically issued for up to 2 years initially and may be renewed subject to continued eligibility, employer quota availability, and compliance with Ministry of Manpower requirements.
+An S Pass is typically issued for up to 2 years initially and may be renewed for up to 3 years per renewal cycle, subject to continued eligibility, employer quota availability, and compliance with Ministry of Manpower requirements.

 No. Employers must have available S Pass quota under sector-specific dependency ratio ceilings before submitting an application.
 Workforce planning may be required before applying.